MatteoIorio11/IRS/lab1/composite_behaviours.md

 ### Obstacle Avoidance
-In order to implement the *obstacle avoidance*, the robot uses the following logic: given all the 24 *proximity* sensors, the robot gets the sensor with the *highest value* (it means that the robot is close to an object) and also the *angle* of the sensor.
+In order to implement the *obstacle avoidance*, the robot uses the following logic: given all the 24 *proximity* sensors, the robot gets the sensor with the *highest value* (the higher the value the smaller the distance between the robot and the obstacle) and also the sensor's *angle*.
 By using the *angle*, the robot is able to avoid the obstacle, by going towards the *opposite* direction.
 The *sense* method of this logic checks if there is an obstacle to avoid, it returns *true* otherwise *false*, then inside the *callback* method there is the actual logic for avoiding the detected obstacle.

 ```lua
 function avoid_object(robot, angle)